 The image of Rocky running up the steps of the Philadelphia Museum of Art is world-famous, but cannot compare to the Museum’s reputation as one of the great art institutions of the world.
-The Franklin (20th Street and the Ben Franklin Parkway) is Philadelphia’s most-visited museum, and features interactive exhibits and theater-based programming providing a fun and educational look at science and technology.
+The Franklin Institute (20th Street and the Ben Franklin Parkway) is Philadelphia’s most-visited museum, and features interactive exhibits and theater-based programming providing a fun and educational look at science and technology.

 Philadelphia is also home to the 2008 World Series Champions, the Philadelphia Phillies, and the most recent 2018 Superbowl Champions, the Philadelphia Eagles.
 The loyal and enthusiastic fans of the city are known for their extreme passion for all of their teams, and displays of their affection are sprinkled throughout the city.